-CCDHB provides Whānau and Pacific Health support, as well as a Chaplaincy service.
+CCDHB provides whānau and Pacific Health support, as well as a Chaplaincy service.

-The goal of Whānau Care is to work with Māori patients and their Whānau to achieve the best health outcomes.
+The goal of Whānau Care is to work with Māori patients and their whānau to achieve the best health outcomes.
 They provide Tikanga support, such as Karakia, returning of body parts, and support with issues of Tapu.

 Other services they provide include communication support (understanding information and treatment and coordinating Whānau Hui).
-They also provide Tangihanga/ bereavement support with death or impending death.
+They also provide Tangihanga/bereavement support with death or impending death.

-Temporary accommodation is offered for Whānau from outside of the CCDHB region who are supporting a patient in hospital.
-Accommodation is very limited, there is one room allocated per Whānau for three or four people, depending on availability.
+Temporary accommodation is offered for whānau from outside of the CCDHB region who are supporting a patient in hospital.
+Accommodation is limited so pre-booking advised.
+There is one room allocated per whānau for three or four people, depending on availability.

-Bookings can be arranged through Whānau Care Services between 8:00am and 4:30pm, Monday to Friday.
+Booking can be arranged through Whānau Care Services between 8:00am and 6:00pm, Monday to Friday or call (04) 385 5999 extension 80948.

 Children must be accompanied by an adult.
-The cost of a room is \$30.00 a night with a \$10.00 refundable key bond.
-If you require accommodation for your Whānau please talk to your nurse.
+The cost of a room is \$30.00 a night with a \$20.00 refundable key bond.
+If you require accommodation for your whānau please talk to your pre-assessment clinic nurse.

 Pacific Health's vision is to empower Pacific Island patients and their families, by providing sound cultural and professional support throughout their hospital stay.
 Pacific Health can help you with interpretation and help with understanding what needs to happen while you are in hospital and help prepare you to go home.